reshmaoleti/Prodigy-InfoTech-Data-Science-Internship---All-Tasks/Prodigy InfoTech Data Science Internship All Tasks/PRODIGY_DS_02/README.md

-# Prodigy InfoTech Internship: Data Analysis Insights
+# Titanic Data Set : Data Analysis Insights

 Greetings to all who visited my Prodigy InfoTech Internship repository!
 This repository contains all the documents related to Task 2 of my internship journey, focusing on data cleaning, analysis, and uncovering insightful patterns.